 In order to apply for a new project, see here.

-Abisko and Kebnekaise at HPC2N run SLURM as batch scheduling system.
+Kebnekaise at HPC2N run SLURM as batch scheduling system.
 It has a system resource manager (allocates and enforces limits on nodes, processors, memory, etc.), and a job scheduler (handles job scheduling policies).
 The jobs are scheduled according to a set of policy rules and priorities which gives the user access as fairly as possible with respect to allotted resources.